Big Mac: Same Product and Same Quality, Video, 5’18”, 2021

 Ordinary but not ordinary, Video, 4’53”, 2021

-Covid-19 pandemic has changed our ordinary lives and concluded new normal lives.
-For example, wearing a face mask has become an ordinary rule for living and skipping handshakes as well.
-The COVID-19 again brings the word ‘New normal’ which means an unfamiliar situation has become standard due to a catastrophic historical event.
-The purpose of this video work is to define and wrap up in 2020.
+COVID-19 pandemic has changed our ordinary lives and concluded new normal lives.
+Wearing a face mask has become an ordinary rule for living and skipping handshakes as well.
+COVID-19 again brings the word ‘New normal’ back―an unfamiliar situation has become standard due to a catastrophic historical event.
+The purpose of this video work is to define and wrap up the year 2020.
 Ovals in the video mean never-ending situations which resemble the shape of a face mask.
-Although situations have been drastically changed because of global disease outbreak, the drawing in the video displays ordinary people who never stop but keep their lives going on by adapting to the new normal lifestyle.
+Although situations have been drastically changed because of the global disease outbreak, the drawing in the video displays ordinary people who never stop but keep their lives going on by adapting to the new normal lifestyle.
 They never give up but strive for getting back to normal.

 A bird, Video, 9’30’’, 1920 x 1080, 2020